 Women’s Foundation of the South to Premiere New Impact Production This May

-New Orleans-based Nonprofit Exclusive Screening of “As We Are” May 8 in Jackson, Mississippi
+New Orleans-based Nonprofit Screening “As We Are” May 10 in New Orleans, Louisiana

-JACKSON, MISSISSIPPI, UNITED STATES, May 2, 2024 /EINPresswire.com/ -- Women’s Foundation of the South (WFS), the revolutionary nonprofit that exists to improve futures for women and girls of color in the South, continues to revolutionize grant-making in the region by using its funds to support women-of-color-led nonprofits.
+NEW ORLEANS, LOUISIANA, UNITED STATES, May 6, 2024 /EINPresswire.com/ -- Women’s Foundation of the South (WFS), the groundbreaking nonprofit that exists to improve futures for women and girls of color in the South, continues to revolutionize grant-making in the region by using its funds to support women-of-color-led nonprofits.
 The organization announced that it will debut new impact programming via two public screenings in both Louisiana and Mississippi this May.

 In partnership with strut AGENCY and two-time Emmy-nominated and Award-winning filmmaker Eternal Polk, WFS is proud to premiere the docuseries called As We Are, which highlights the stories of women of color nonprofit leaders in the South as they actually are versus how they are imagined.
 The initial three episodes showcase the stories of dynamic leaders in Louisiana and Mississippi.